aldayel/CPU-Scheduler-Simulator/README.md

 # CPU Scheduler Simulator

 This project is a Java-based simulation of a CPU scheduler.
-It demonstrates various scheduling algorithms, including First-Come-First-Serve (FCFS), Round-Robin (RR), and Priority Scheduling with basic starvation handling.
+It demonstrates various scheduling algorithms, including First-Come-First-Served (FCFS), Round-Robin (RR), and Priority Scheduling with basic starvation handling.
 The simulator integrates simple system call simulations to mimic process creation, waiting, and termination.

 ---